A Distributed Multi-Vehicle Coordination Algorithm for Navigation in Tight Environments: INTRODUCTION

-\emph{Related Work.} Classical methods for multi-robot coordination either use reactive strategies (such as potential fields~\cite{Schneider2003,Tanner2005,Gayle2009}, dynamic window~\cite{Fox1997}, and velocity obstacles~\cite{Fiorini1998,VanDenBerg2011}), assume a priority order~\cite{Cap2015}, or rely on a scheduling~\cite{Bruni2013} for the robots.
-These methods, however, do not explicitly consider the interaction among the robots.
+Classical methods for multi-vehicle coordination either use reactive strategies (such as potential fields~\cite{Schneider2003,Tanner2005,Gayle2009}, dynamic window~\cite{Fox1997}, and velocity obstacles~\cite{Fiorini1998,VanDenBerg2011}), assume a priority order~\cite{Cap2015}, or rely on a scheduling~\cite{Bruni2013} for the vehicles.
+These methods, however, do not explicitly consider the interaction among the vehicles.
 Learning-based methods~\cite{Arai1999,Bu2008,Guo2010,La2015,Chen2017} and constrained-optimization approaches can be used to take these interactions into account.
-Our work fits in this last category and relies on tools from control and optimization to model the interactions among the robots to avoid collisions.
-Distributed constrained-optimization designs have been proposed for example in \cite{Keviczky2007,VanParys2017,Alonso2018,Chen2018,Rey2018,ferranti2018}.
-The authors in~\cite{Keviczky2007} present a decentralized model predictive control (MPC) formulation for multi-robot coordination that relies on invariant-set theory and mix-integer linear programming (MILP).
+Our work fits in this last category and relies on tools from control and optimization to model the interactions among the vehicles to avoid collisions.
+Distributed constrained-optimization designs have been proposed for example in \cite{Keviczky2007,VanParys2017,Alonso2018,Chen2018,Rey2018,ferranti2022distributed}.
+The authors in~\cite{Keviczky2007} present a decentralized model predictive control (MPC) formulation for multi-vehicle coordination that relies on invariant-set theory and mix-integer linear programming (MILP).
 The authors in~\cite{VanParys2017} propose a distributed MPC design for formation control using the alternating direction method of multipliers (ADMM) and separating hyperplanes for collision avoidance.
 The authors in~\cite{Alonso2018} use a potential cost function and collision-avoidance constraints to formulate a distributed MPC problem, in which the collision avoidance constraints can be either linearized or formulated using integer variables.
-In addition, the authors rely on motion primitives to account for robot kinematic and dynamic constraints.
+In addition, the authors rely on motion primitives to account for vehicle kinematic and dynamic constraints.
 The authors in~\cite{Chen2018,Rey2018} present distributed MPC approaches that rely on ADMM to decompose the (linearized) coordination problem.
-The authors in~\cite{ferranti2018} propose a distributed nonlinear MPC formulation with nonconvex collision avoidance constraints.
+The authors in~\cite{ferranti2022distributed} propose a distributed nonlinear MPC formulation with nonconvex collision avoidance constraints.